Site Meter Backyard Birding » Blog Archive » Identification practice, more little brown birds

 Breast

 I really could only see her from this profile, but her breast is white with notable streaking.
 The streaks are dark and form solid lines.
 This was new for me, because it reminded me more of the female rose-breasted grosbeak we had earlier in the year.
-This bird was no where near that size, but the house finches I have seen so far do not have such clearly defined lines on their breasts.
+This bird was nowhere near that size, but the house finches I have seen so far do not have such clearly defined lines on their breasts.

 Size